How to use a green screen.

 The biggest mistake you can make with green screen work is lighting the screen and the subject as one.
-For a coloured background or “chroma” that is easily keyed out, light your screen first.
-“It needs to be as evenly lit as possible at about 40 to 50 per cent luminance,” says production head Mitch Apley.
+For a colored background or “chroma” that is easily keyed out, light your screen first.
+“It needs to be as evenly lit as possible at about 40 to 50 percent luminance,” says production head Mitch Apley.
 Aim for diffused, nondirectional lighting that hits your screen from above.
 You will need multiple high-quality lights set up just to light the room and screen.
 Try measuring the lighting on your screen with a waveform monitor; you’ll know the green screen is lit well when you see a flat line going across the monitor.

 A “green screen kit” is not your friend.

 Cheaper green screen kits you can buy online are not going to cut it on their own.
 These types of kits typically include one or two lights sufficient to light your subject only, which will create a patchy background that will be time-consuming and difficult to remove in your video editor.
 “That kit seems like it’s solving all your problems, but it’s introducing an entire world of new problems,” says producer and director Martin Vavra.